 Attendance Policy: According to the SPC General Catalog (2015-16): "Students are expected to attend all classes in order to be successful in the course.
-The student will be withdrawn from the course when 1.) absences become excessive as defined by the course syllabus and 2.) in the instructor's opinion, minimum course objectives cannot be met due to absences."
-Instructor's note: Every effort must be made to achieve punctual and regular class attendance.
+The student will be withdrawn from the course when 1.) absences become excessive as defined by the course syllabus and 2.) in the instructor's opinion, minimum course objectives cannot be met due to absences." \ Instructor's note: Every effort must be made to achieve punctual and regular class attendance.
 You must be present in your own life!
 Your instructor will take attendance, and will note repetitive absences and/or tardies.
 In the case that an absence might be reasonably excusable, notify your instructor of the circumstances and make arrangements to take care of all work covered in class during the absence.
 This class will be taught interactively, so attendance is critical.
 In order to participate in each day's activities, students must be present.
 Students who miss half the period will be counted absent.
-Students with more than four unexcused absences do not meet the minimum standards of the class and will be dropped.
-Students who are 5 or more minutes late will be counted absent each time after the second time.
-For an absence to be excused, the student must provide the Instructor with supporting documentation.
+Any student who misses two consecutive weeks, or six classes altogether will be dropped from the class.
+There will be no distinction between excused or unexcused absent.
+See classroom behavior policy about other possible reasons to be counted absent.